Parbhat/echildcare/README.rst

 --------

 - Users can register with the service with simple SMS.
-- Now they will receive notifications about medicines, vaccination centres in their area.
-Also other government schemes.
+- Now they will receive notifications about medicines, vaccination to be given to their child.
 - The messages will be customized for users according to date of birth of child.
 - The scheduling of messages will be done automatically.
 Manual action is not required.
 - The admin will have access through web interface.